twosigma/Cook/scheduler/docs/dev-getting-started.md

 Prerequisites
 =============

-Before beginning, you should already have working installations Clojure, Leiningen.
+Before beginning, you should already have working installations of Clojure and [Leiningen](https://leiningen.org/).
 Refer to those projects' getting started guides for information on how to set them up.